WillowSprig/SubSynth/README.md

 # SubSynth
-Synthesiser based on subtractive method
+Synthesiser based on subtractive method, created using JUCE framework